dalenewman/Transformalize.Provider.Solr/README.md

 ### Overview

 This adds a `Solr` provider to Transformalize using [SolrNet](https://github.com/SolrNet/SolrNet).
-It is a plug-in compatible with Transformalize 0.3.3-beta.
+It is a plug-in compatible with Transformalize 0.3.7-beta.
+This is tested on SOLR 6.2.1 and SOLR 7.4.0.

 Build the Autofac project and put it's output into Transformalize's *plugins* folder.